1. What are the University’s admission requirements?

 12. Where can I find out about scholarships?

 FIU offers scholarships to all its students.
-These scholarships can be found on http://scholarship.fiu.edu.
-In addition to the FIU scholarships, the School of Communication + Journalism has scholarships specific to its students.
-SCJ students are encouraged to visit the scholarship page for specific information.
+These scholarships can be found on scholarship.fiu.edu.
+In addition to the FIU scholarships, the Lee Caplin School of Journalism & Media has scholarships specific to its students.
+Journalism & Media students are encouraged to visit the scholarship page for specific information.

 1. What degree do I earn when I’m finished?